🔹

 4. Understanding Negative Reinforcement

-This doesn’t mean punishment.
+Used properly and gently, this technique can help reinforce good behavior without causing stress or fear.punishment.
 It’s more about removing something unpleasant when your dog behaves.
 For example, loosening the leash pressure when they stop pulling.
 Done right, it reinforces calm behavior without fear.

 🔹 Advanced Obedience Training Methods